 The CSEd grant application process is now closed.
 Please contact Christine Liebe for more grant information.

 All three of the following documents are required for the CSEd grant application.

-- Letter of Intent to Apply due February 2, 2018
+- Letter of Intent to Apply due as soon as possible

 - Grant application window January 19 to February 28, 2018

 - Any K-12 teacher is eligible for grant funds